sofiakali/frontend-cookbook/pages/NewJenkinsJob.md

 ## Create new job

-1. Open https://jenkinsaurora.ack.ee/ in your browser.
+1. Go to ackee jenkins websites.

 2. Press **Nové** button in top left corner.
 ![New Jenkins job](../img/NewJenkinsJob/new_job.png)